-GM Foods on the Market in Canada GM Food in Canada Where What 1.
+GM Foods on the GM Foods on the Market in Canada GM Food in Canada Where What 1.
 CORN In processed food and animal feed, and a very small amount of GM sweet corn Herbicide-tolerant & insect-resistant 2.
 CANOLA As oil in processed food and animal feed Herbicide-tolerant 3.
-SOY In processed food (not in tofu or soy milks) Herbicide-tolerant 4.
+SOY In processed food Herbicide-tolerant 4.
 SUGARBEET (white) Processed into sugar Herbicide-tolerant 5.
 ALFALFA Animal feed Herbicide-tolerant & low-lignin 6.
-SALMON (Atlantic) Farmed salmon Faster growing 7. РАРАҮА Imported from the US or China Virus-resistant 8.
-SQUASH Imported from the US only Virus-resistant GM Foods that could come to the market soon Cliand analos in foodcouries of sold in aloctic home Mon brownin ~
+SALMON (Atlantic) Farmed salmon Faster growing T. PAPAYA Imported from the US or China Virus-resistant 8.
+SQUASH Imported from the US only Virus-resistant 9.
+PINEAPPLE Imported from Costa Rica Pink flesh GM Foods that could come to the market soon to the market soon

-Genetic pineering
+Genetic Engineering

-Genetic engineering (also called genetic modification or GM) is a technology that has enabled greater corporate control over seeds and pesticides, and has driven the use of synthetic herbicides.
+Genetic engineering (also called genetic modification or GM) is a technology that has enabled greater corporate control over seeds and pesticides.

 GM seeds are owned and controlled by a few large multinational seed and pesticide companies.
-Almost 100% of all the GM seeds sold in Canada are engineered to be herbicidetolerant, meaning they are designed to withstand spraying of particular herbicide formulations that kill weeds.
-Herbicide sales in Canada have increased by 199% since the introduction of GM crops (1994-2016).
+All the GM seeds sold in Canada are engineered to be herbicide-tolerant, meaning they are designed to withstand spraying by particular chemicals that kill weeds.
+Some are also insect-resistant, meaning that the plants themselves are engineered to kill certain insect pests.
+Herbicide sales in Canada have increased by 234% since the introduction of GM crops (1994-2020).